litalshl/crawler/README.md

 # Issues to fix:

-1. Concurency should be improved or moved to a scalable solution (see Scalbility section above.
-The application doesn't currently satisfy the concurrent connections requirement
+1. Concurency should be improved or moved to a scalable solution (see Scalbility section above).
-2. Urls set has duplicates when there's a query string e.g. http://www.pmichaud.com/wiki/Pm/HomePage?action=edit and http://www.pmichaud.com/wiki/Pm/HomePage?action=diff
+2. Urls set has duplicates when there's a query string e.g. http://www.pmichaud.com/wiki/Pm/HomePage?action=edit
 3. Need to add tests - units and integration tests based on the description below.
-4. Some urls content are not saved in DB with TypeError
+4. Some urls content are not saved in DB with TypeError - need to investigate and fix
-5. Scrapper sometimes has KeyError exception
+5. Scrapper sometimes has KeyError exception - need to investigate and fix

 # Tests to perform: